ibexa/documentation-developer/docs/commerce/storefront/configure_storefront.md

 3\.
 Specific catalog for the defined customer group

-First, create catalogs in the Back Office.

 You can expose different catalogs based on a customer group assigned to the current user.

-Next, provide the following configuration:
+To do it, provide the following configuration:

 ```yaml
 ibexa: